factor/factor/CONTRIBUTING.md

 - Do not submit features without creating a feature request first.
 - The repository is structured as follows:
   - `basis`: Vocabularies which are well-tested, well-documented, and have a wide variety of uses.
-  - `core`: The set of libraries which are most integral for compiling and boostrapping Factor. **Do not modify core unless it is absolutely necessary.** You will need to re-bootstrap to check your changes.
+  - `core`: The set of libraries which are most integral for compiling and bootstrapping Factor. **Do not modify core unless it is absolutely necessary.** You will need to re-bootstrap to check your changes.
   - `extra`: Vocabularies which are in beta.
 May be unstable or broken.
 This is where most contributions start.
   - `misc`: Code which is not written in Factor, but holds significance to Factor users.
 Some editor-specific plugins reside here.
   - `vm`: Factor C++ VM files.